splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 	GetGroupRole(group string, role string, resp ...*http.Response) (*GroupRole, error) /*
 		GetMember - identity service endpoint
-		Get a member of the given tenant
+		Returns a member of a given tenant.
 		Parameters:
 			member: The member name.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided